soundg33k/minima/_posts/2017-07-01-raspberry-pi-music-player.md

 ### Install mpd
 #### Install with apt-get
 The easiest way to install MPD is with apt-get.
-However, when I installed MPD on my PI the NULL mixer_type was not available in the version installed from apt-get, and I need it for my set-up so I installed it from source... but it is more trouble for source.
-This is up to you.
+However, when I installed MPD on my PI the NULL mixer_type was not available in the version installed from apt-get, and I need it for my set-up so I installed it from source... and for sure it is more trouble so it is up to you.
 {% highlight bash %}
 sudo apt-get mpd
 {% endhighlight%}